SmithWillSuffice/ohanga-pai/content/blog/72_fresh_cup_of_M.md

 me an example where that's happened?" which although a bit flippant, is the best response.

-We would not get a collapse of the dollar provide the government continues to enforce tax liabilities.
+We would not get a collapse of the dollar provided the government continues to enforce tax liabilities.
 Period.

 Everything else (for the government deficit issuance) is a policy choice.
 Do